Our guides fish the Rogue year-round and the Umpqua River, just one drainage north, January through March.

 Where do you fish on the Rogue?

-We fish the Upper Rogue River just north of Medford, Oregon and the Middle Rogue River near Grants Pass.
+We fish the Upper Rogue River just outside of Medford, Oregon and the Middle Rogue River near Grants Pass.

 What are the benefits of hiring a fishing guide or taking a guided fishing trip?

 It's a great way to see the river, floating in the comfort of a heated drift boat while fishing for the Pacific Northwest's most prized fish, drifting through endless evergreens, spotting wildlife and enjoying the beauty of the river, while your guide takes care of all the details.

 You can let your fishing guide do all the hard work.
-Let the guide take on the responsibility of preparing for your fishing trip; rigging the gear, tying leaders, wrapping plugs, curing bait, packing the cooler, driving to the river, baiting your hook and entertaining your friends and family.
+Let the guide take on the responsibility of preparing for your fishing trip; rigging the gear, tying leaders, wrapping plugs, curing bait, driving to the river, baiting your hook and entertaining your friends and family.
 He'll guide you to the best holes on the river, teach you all he knows and then clean and package your fish at the end of the day.

 Fishing with an experienced, knowledgeable, local guide will speed up the learning process.
 Hiring a fishing guide can allow you to be successful in a shorter amount of time.
-Whether you're on a business trip or on vacation or live locally and want to master your home river, our guides are happy to school you in the art of salmon and steelhead fishing, answer your questions and share their secrets.
-After your trip they are happy to point you in the right direction, literally, including favorite fishing holes, bank access spots or other local fisheries.
+Whether you're on a business trip or on vacation or live locally and want to master your home river, our guides are happy to answer your questions and share their secrets.
+After your trip they can point you in the right direction, literally, including favorite fishing holes, bank access spots or other local fisheries.
 If you have a boat of your own, but you don't know what's downstream, our guides are great resources for where to go and more importantly where not to go.
-Learning new water can take time and a guided fishing trip can be a crash course on the things you want and need to know.

 You may also like to bring a hat, sunglasses, sunscreen, camera, specialty food or drinks, etc. (there is plenty of the room in the boat).